-Management is responsible for the preparation and presentation of the accompanying consolidated financial statements, including responsibility for significant accounting judgments and estimates in accordance with International Financial Reporting Standards ("IFRS") that have been incorporated into Canadian Generally Accepted Accounting Principles ("CGAAP") and for ensuring that all information in the management discussion and analysis is consistent with these consolidated financial statements.
+Management is responsible for the preparation and presentation of the accompanying consolidated financial statements, including responsibility for significant accounting judgments and estimates in accordance with International Financial Reporting Standards ("IFRS") and for ensuring that all information in the management discussion and analysis is consistent with these consolidated financial statements.
 This responsibility includes selecting appropriate accounting principles and methods and making decisions affecting the measurement of transactions in which objective judgment is required.